birchill/10ten-ja-reader/CONTRIBUTING.md

 - Quality over features.
 Your code doesn't need to be great (we'll work on it together) but we're generally more interested in fixing the basics (faster, more robust, more accurate lookups etc.) than adding half-baked features.
   When we add a feature, we like to do it properly.

 - Options are a refuge for the indecisive 😅.
-It's tempting to hedge your bets and "just add an option" but we try to avoid that if possible.
-It makes the add-on harder to maintain and most users will never discover the option.
+It's tempting to hedge your bets and "just add an option" but we try to avoid that when possible.
+It makes the extension harder to maintain and most users will never discover the option.
   Instead it's worth working out if there's a different approach that will work well for (nearly) everyone.
 So far we've been pretty successful at doing that.